XsLangley/Violin/README.md

 You can modify the training settings by using different hyper-parameters.
 Settings corresponding to the reported results are detailed in Table 6 of Appendix D.3.

-The complete version of Violin for all experiments will be open-sourced if this paper gets published.